digital-skills-for-researchers/slideshows/_modules/version-control/creating-a-github-account/index.md

         ### Company

-        This field is optional, and is for making it easier for GitHub users to identify each other.
+        This field is optional, and is there to help GitHub users to identify each other.

     - content: |

         ### Location

         This field is optional.

         It can also be as detailed or as vague as you like.
         Many users simply enter their country.